bertramdev/imports/README.md

 ----------------
 If the custom import service includes the properties `def doConfirmationEmail = true` and/or `def doSummaryEmail = true`, emails will be sent out.
 By default, the recipient,s email address will be to to the 'email' parameter submitted with the import file.
 You may override `def summaryEmailAddress(params, importLogId)` and/or `def confirmationEmailAddress(params, importLogId)` to lookup the recipient email using another means.

-***NOTE:***  To send emails you must install and configure the mail plugin into you Grails appliciiton.
+***NOTE:***  To send emails you must install and configure the mail plugin into you Grails application.

 **Confirmation Email Template**